 Jamie Kono, PE

 Jamie joined Servidyne in 2017 after graduating from Georgia Tech with a Master of Science in Mechanical Engineering.
 She holds a Bachelor of Science in Mechanical Engineering from Washington University in St. Louis.
 Before obtaining her Master’s degree, Jamie worked as an engineer and web developer at the Florida Solar Energy Center’s Buildings Research division, where she supported research projects on energy efficiency in single-family homes.
 She is a Registered Professional Engineer in Georgia.
-Jamie is a member of ASHRAE and currently serves as a Co-Chair of Chapter Technology Transfer Committee for ASHRAE Atlanta Chapter.
+Jamie is a member of ASHRAE and currently serves as the Chapter Technology Transfer Chair for the ASHRAE Atlanta Chapter.